cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## About
-We serve the best coffee in town with a cozy atmosphere.
-Whether you need a quick coffee fix or a place to hang out, we've got you covered.
+We serve the best coffee in town.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino